Interface in C#

 void Add(int num1, int num2);

-Point 1: The first point that you need to remember is the default scope for the members of an interface is public whereas it is private in the case of a class.
+Point 1: The first point that you need to remember is that the default scope for an interface’s members is public, whereas it is private in the case of a class.

-Point 2: The second point that you need to remember is by default every member of an interface is abstract, so we don’t require to use the abstract modifier on it again just like we do in the case of an abstract class.
+Point 2: The second point that you need to remember is by default, every member of an interface is abstract, so we aren’t required to use the abstract modifier on it again, just like we do in the case of an abstract class.
 For a better understanding, please have a look at the below example.
 By default, the Add method is going to be public and abstract.

 interface ITestInterface